Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 • protect the University’s data against internal and external threats.

-The University’s Research Data Management Policy and Research Data Management Procedure (in draft) governs responsibilities and processes for the ownership, storage, retention, accessibility for use and reuse and/or disposal of research data in accordance with the Australian Code for the Responsible Conduct of Research.
+The University’s Research and Research Training Policy and Research Data Management Procedure governs responsibilities and processes for the ownership, storage, retention, accessibility for use and reuse and/or disposal of research data in accordance with the Australian Code for the Responsible Conduct of Research.

 2.2 Scope

-This procedure applies to all University data produced, collected, stored and/or utilised by members of the University’s community.
+This manual applies to all University data produced, collected, stored and/or utilised by members of the University’s community.
 It does not apply to data used for the purpose of academic research.

-While partner provider organisations are supported through the use of specific University information technology systems, this procedure does not apply to non-University related data created, managed or stored by these organisations.
+While partner provider organisations are supported through the use of specific University information technology systems, this manual does not apply to non-University related data created, managed or stored by these organisations.

 2.3 Legislative Context